Glossary of Library Research Terminology

 Grouping and nesting.
 Many retrieval systems allow the searcher to use parentheses to group terms and specify the order in which search operators are to be executed.
 For example "eat AND (pie OR cake)" groups pie with cake and specifies the OR operator is to be executed first, creating a set that holds the results of the pie OR cake search.
 Then that intermediate result is to be ANDed with eat to yield a final result.
 Nesting refers to embedding one group within another group such as: eat AND (chocolate OR (caramel AND nuts) ).
 In this example, "(caramel AND nuts)" is nested inside another set of parentheses.

 Hold.
-To place a hold is to reserve an item for future use.
-When an item is currently on loan, the library permits a DTS instructor, student, or staff member to reserve the item by placing a hold on it.
+To place a hold is to claim an item for future use.
+When an item is currently on loan, the library permits faculty and students to reserve the item by placing a hold on it.
 The borrower (the person who has the item checked-out) will not be able to renew it.
 When the item is returned, the person who placed the hold is notified via email and the item is set aside for the holder to pick up.
 Holds may not be placed on items in some special collections such as the academic course reserve collection.
-BIBLOS allows an eligible library user to place a hold without staff assistance.
+WorldCat allows an eligible library user to place a hold without staff assistance.
 Do not confuse items on hold with items on academic course reserve.
 See also Please return if not needed.

 Holdings.
 Library holdings for a particular title/work = the volumes and copies of that title owned by the library (e.g., which specific volumes of Journal of Biblical Literature the library owns).
 Library holdings in general = the entire library collection.